microsoft/vscode-docs/docs/copilot/workspace-participant.md

 ## How does @workspace work?

-The full VS Code workspace can be too large to pass entirely to GitHub Copilot as context for responding to the user's chat prompt.
-Therefore, the `@workspace` extracts the most relevant context information from the different context sources.
+The full VS Code workspace can be large and the `@workspace` doesn't pass it entirely to GitHub Copilot as context for responding to the user's chat prompt.
+The `@workspace` first extracts the most relevant information from the different context sources.

 The `@workspace` uses the following strategy for responding to a user query: